samelinux/rlTutorial2022/README.md

    Since now we have a journal, all combat event gets written to it instead of the terminal.

-  We added two coordinates examineMapX and examineMapY which are used in the STATE_EXAMINE_MAP to move around the selection.
+  We added two coordinates examineX and examineY which are used in the STATE_EXAMINE_MAP to move around the selection.
 This state is quite usefull for the player since it enables the player to move according to threats he spots on the map from further away.